-Paul is a community animator with Open Door Community Foundation in east Birmingham.
-Rooted in his local community, he has a wealth of experience in Asset-Based Community Development.
-He oversees a street connecting project, mentoring a team of community connectors.
+Paul co-facilitates sessions on an Asset-Based Community Development (ABCD) approach within the Reconciling Mission residentials.
+He is a community animator with Open Door Community Foundation in east Birmingham.
+Rooted in his local community, he oversees a street connecting project, mentoring a team of community connectors.
 Alongside his neighbours, he has helped to shape a shared vision and culture, and to develop deep-rooted values and practices within a neighbourhood.

 Richard facilitates action learning groups within the Reconciling Mission programme.
 He is a highly experienced facilitator and coach-mentor.
 For 20 years, he founded and ran businesses focusing on an integrated approach to developing organisation strategy and people development.
 He is now the Leading Coordinator for Europe of the global movement of Christians for a World Without Orphans.
 He previously served as a Police Officer in Northumbria and as the director of a youth charity.